-All current MacBooks finally have the improved Magic Keyboard: It started with the 16-inch MacBook Pro last autumn, but Apple has since added the Magic Keyboard to all of its current MacBook Pro models, including the latest M1 MacBook Air and MacBook Pro 13-inch model.
+All current MacBooks have the improved Magic Keyboard: It started in 2019, but Apple has since added the Magic Keyboard to all of its current MacBook Pro models.
 The result is a far more comfortable and reliable keyboard than thethat many MacBooks had been burdened with since 2015.
 Yes, it took Apple half a decade to backtrack, but the good news is that Mac laptop keyboards are finally good again.

 Almost all Macs have transitioned to Apple's own M1 chips: It was the big news at Apple's WWDC show in 2020.
-Since then, the MacBook Air, 13-inch MacBook Pro, Mac Mini and 24-inch iMac have made the jump to Apple's M1 system-on-a-chip.
-The 16-inch MacBook Pro, 27-inch iMac and the Mac Pro tower are still running on Intel processors... for now.
+Since then, the MacBook Air, 13-inch MacBook Pro, Mac Mini, 24-inch iMac, 16-inch MacBook Pro and a new 14-inch MacBook Pro all run either M1, M1 Pro or M1 Max chips, which include both CPU and GPU cores.
 Based on our testing so far, the Apple M1 line has, across the board, delivered on Apple's promises of better battery life and faster performance.
-Plus, Mac apps align more closely withand .

-MacBook 2021 starting configurations
+MacBook starting configurations